Ata Hussain Fani Chishti: Descendants

-Fani married a descendant of Maqdum-e-Jahan Syed Sharfuddin Yahya of Bihar Sharif.
+Chishti married a descendant of Sharfuddin Yahya Maneri of Bihar Sharif.
 He had three children: one son and two daughters out of which only two carried the lineage forward.
-His son is remembered as Syed Shah Ghulam Qutubuddin Chishti.
-The succession of the Sajjada of his ancestral Khanqah has always been in his son's descendants.
+His son was Syed Shah Ghulam Qutubuddin Chishti.
+The succession of the Sajjada nashin of his ancestral Khanqah has always been in his son's descendants.
 Only his son had the authority to offer the duties of the Sajjada nashin in his absence.
 Shah Qutubuddin Chishti was Fani's grandson.
 When he died his son became Fani's successor and since then the Sajjada nashin remained with the descendants of Shah Qutubuddin.

 Syed Shah Ghulam Qutubuddin Chishti

 He was the only son of Fani and was born in 1838.
 He became a murid of his father in the Chishti Order.
 He lived wholly in the company of his father and he gained all his education from him, enlightenment included.

 It was a culture among the pandas (a caste amongst Hindus who perform a type of worship for the peace of the soul of the dead) that a devotee gave them a horse or any animal to them after they perform the worship for the peace of their relatives' soul.
 He died in 1887 at the age of 49 and was survived by a son.